austinhawthorne/setup-nile-test-client/README.md

 sudo ./setup-client.sh
 ```

-This will install all the Gits in your user's home directory.
+This will install all the Gits in your user's home directory as well as necessary dependencies..

 Today this installs: